 29.04 Changes in Agreement

 Any changes deemed necessary to this Collective Agreement may be made by mutual agreement at any time during the existence of this Agreement.

-IN WITNESS THEREOF the parties have day of June, 2020. executed this Agreement under Seal this FOR THE BOARD: FOR THE UNION:
+IN WITNESS THEREOF the parties have executed this Agreement under Seal this day of , 2024.